 Our employee value proposition includes a culture that focuses on physical, financial, and emotional well-being.
-A 2022 employee survey, administered by Willis Towers Watson, indicated that our employees place a value of 84 out of 100 on their total rewards package, approximately 12 points above the industry benchmark.
+In 2023, we were CertifiedTM by Great Place To Work® for our positive employee experience.
 We offer competitive pay with a signature and affordable benefits package including options designed to meet the unique needs of our employees and their families.
 Employees have access to an employee assistance plan, emergency child and elder care providers, adoption assistance, and infertility assistance, among others.
 We hold a shared responsibility view of retirement planning whereby we provide tools and resources that employees are expected to use to achieve their retirement goals.
 We set ourselves apart by offering both a 401(k) savings plan and a noncontributory defined benefit pension plan.

-We encourage a work/life balance for all employees.
-During 2022, we began returning employees to the office and addressed the need to meet business requirements while recognizing the need for employee flexibility by offering a variety of hybrid working arrangements.
+We encourage a work/life balance for all employees and recognize the need for employee flexibility by offering an allowance of remote work days to use throughout the year.